 A day that marks an essence in the Jain calendar, the Mahavir Jayanti festival is celebrated by the Jains, which is one of the oldest religious community in India that stepped with the birth of Adinatha, who was the first Tirthankara (omniscient teacher) of Jainism.
-The Mahavir Jayanti Festival, held in an auspicious day of the rising moon of ‘Chaitra’, is celebrated to commemorate the birth of the last Tirthankara, Mahavir.
+The Mahavir Jayanti Festival, held on an auspicious day of the rising moon of ‘Chaitra’, is celebrated to commemorate the birth of the last Tirthankara, Mahavir.
 Though the birth place of the spiritual leader is still an obscure but according to Jainism, Mahavira was born in 540 BC into the royal family of King Siddartha of Kundgraam and Queen Trishala.
 The celebration takes place in all the Jain temples across the world and further, many engage in some sort of charitable act like feeding the poor and saving cows from slaughter.
-The thirteenth day in the month of April, 2014, is the day when local statues of Mahavir will be given a ceremonial bath, which is known as ‘abhisheka’.
+On this auspicious day, local statues of Lord Mahavir is given a ceremonial bath, which is known as ‘abhisheka’.
 The Mahavir Jayanti festival experiences the rush from major international tourists from Sri Lanka, Belgium, Canada, Hong Kong, Japan, Singapore and United States.

 The origin of Jainism is still concealed in the chapters of Indian history but it is believed that Parsva, whose followers are referred in the canonical books, is the first Jain figure who lived somewhere in between 9th-7th century BC.
 According to the historians, Adinatha, who was also known as Rishabha and born in between 7th-6th century, is the traditional founder of Jainism and later after the birth of Mahavir, who was also known as Vardhamana, was the twenty-fourth and last tirthankara.
 Traces of Jainism remains in ancient Ayodhya, which is the birth place of Adinatha, and in Vaishali, Jamui and Nalanda, currently all in Bihar.
 The Jains traditionally followed ‘Purva’, which was a collection of Jain scriptures that was preached by all Tirthankaras but was lost because of famine that resulted the of several Jain saints.
 Since the origin the Jains were the followers of the principles of non-violence, self control and creed.
 In the later period, during the reign of the Mauryan dynasty, Emperor Chandragupta was converted to Jainism but his grandson Emperor Ashoka was turned to Buddhism.
 In the 1st century BC, Emperor Kharvela of the Mahameghavahana dynasty conquered Magadha and marked the presence of Jainism in Udayagiri and Khandagiri in Orissa.
 Over the years the Jains left their footprints in several Indian states, currently like Tamil Nadu, Karnataka, Gujarat, Rajasthan, Maharashtra, Madhya Pradesh and Chhatisgarh.